ESA title

 11. Why is it so hard to study the Sun’s inner corona?

 The inner corona is the corona region that is close to the Sun.
 The Sun is around a million times brighter than the brightest point within the corona.
 If the light from the Sun is not blocked, any observing telescope is blinded by this light and cannot see the corona, like trying to see a firefly next to a bonfire.
-The concept of a Coronagraph instrument, invented in the 1930s, is to use one or more occulting disks to block the Sun’s light.
+The concept of a Coronagraph instrument, invented in the 1930s, is to use one or more occulting discs to block the Sun’s light.
 However, when attempting to observe the inner corona, an optical phenomenon called diffraction causes light waves to spill around the edges of the coronagraph, reducing its effectiveness.
 Occulter size matters.
 During a total solar eclipse, the Moon is the occulting body and offers excellent opportunities to observe the inner corona.
 However total eclipses are rare and very brief.

 12. How will Proba-3 create an eclipse between the two satellites?

-The satellite called the Occulter Spacecraph (or OSC) features a 1.4-m-diameter occulting disk, which will be kept perpendicular to the direction of the Sun’s light.
+The satellite called the Occulter Spacecraft (or OSC) features a 1.4-m-diameter occulting disk, which will be kept perpendicular to the direction of the Sun’s light.
 This disk will cast a shadow, of about 8 cm width at around 150 m.
-The satellite called the Coronagraph (or CSC) hosts a scientific telescope with a 5 cm aperture.
+The satellite called the Coronagraph Spacecraft (or CSC) hosts a scientific telescope with a 5 cm aperture.
 The goal is to maintain, thanks to formation flying, the “Coronagraph” aperture within the 8 cm shadow with millimetric accuracy.
 This will happen when the two satellites are close to the apogee along their highly elliptical orbit (more than 60 000 km altitude), where Earth's force of gravity is weaker and formation maintenance requires less propellant.

 13. What will we learn from these Proba-3 formation flying eclipses?

 We already have instruments that can study the Sun, the low corona and the high corona but between the low corona and the high corona there is a region, a gap, where observations are difficult to make.
 Normally it is only possible to observe this region during a solar eclipse.
 This occurs when the Moon’s orbit places it between the Sun and Earth, casting a shadow on Earth.
 Solar eclipses can only occur during a new Moon and when the orbit is precisely correct, making them a rare occurrence.
 The Proba-3/ASPIICS (Association of Spacecraft for Polarimetric and Imaging Investigation of the Corona of the Sun) Coronagraph will examine the structure and dynamics of the corona in this crucial but hard-to-observe region.
-Compared to a total eclipse, each one of which which lasts just a few minutes and occurs only around 60 times a century, Proba-3 will be able to study the corona for six hours in every 19hr:36min orbit, a factor of a hundred improvement in uninterrupted study time.
+Compared to a total eclipse, each one of which which lasts just a few minutes and occurs only around 60 times a century, Proba-3 will be able to study the corona for six hours in every 19hr 36min orbit, a factor of a hundred improvement in uninterrupted study time.

 14. Why is the formation flying only performed at the orbit apogee?